exercism/r/exercises/concept/factory-sensors/.docs/instructions.md

 The function should be called `check_humidity_level` and take the humidity percentage as a parameter.

 You should halt with an error (the message is not important) if the percentage exceeds 70%.
-Otherwise, return `TRUE` to confirm the measurement is good.
+Otherwise, issue a message that includes "humidity test passed", and return `TRUE` to confirm the measurement is good.

 ```R
 check_humidity_level(60)